 Manganese is an essential nutrient that we get mainly from food.
-It is normal and healthy to have some manganese in the body.
+It is normal and healthy to have some manganese in your body.
 Manganese is also a metal used in many industries and products.
-The most common way to be exposed to excess manganese is through jobs that involve working with metals, such as welding.
+You might be exposed to higher levels of manganese through jobs that involve working with metals, such as welding.

 - Certain foods, such as nuts, grains, beans, and leafy green vegetables.